nlesc-recruit/PowerSensor3/docs/CONFIGURATION.md

 This feature is especially useful for the current sensors.
 For voltage sensors, the reference voltage is typically (very close to) zero.

-## Testing the PowerSensor
+## Testing PowerSensor3

-To see if the PowerSensor works correctly, one can either use the `-p` option of `psconfig`:
+To see if PowerSensor3 works correctly, one can either use the `-p` option of `psconfig`:

 ```bash
 $ psconfig -p